Magotchi/lpid-core-documents/LPID core documents.md

 There shall be a Constitution, By-Laws and Rules Committee consisting of seven party members appointed by the Executive Committee.

+### SECTION 7

+An Audit Committee of three people, at least one of whom must be a Party member, shall be appointed by the Chair at the Party's March meeting, whose duty it shall be to audit the Treasurer's accounts at the close of the fiscal year and to report at the annual meeting.

 ### SECTION 8

 There shall be a Judicial Committee appointed by and exclusive of the Executive Committee for the same term as the Executive Committee and shall be composed of nine members: any five will constitute a quorum.